Samuel Gompers: Cigar Makers' International Union career

 Gompers was elected president of Cigar Makers' International Union Local 144 in 1875.
 As was the case with other unions of the day, the Cigar Maker's Union nearly collapsed in the financial crisis of 1873–77, in which unemployment skyrocketed and ready availability of desperate workers willing to labor for subsistence wages put pressure upon the gains in wages and the shortening of hours achieved in union shops.
 Gompers and his friend Adolph Strasser used Local 144 as a base to rebuild the Cigar Makers' Union, introducing a high dues structure and implementing programs to pay out-of-work benefits, sick benefits, and death benefits for union members in good standing.

 Gompers told the workers they needed to organize because wage reductions were almost a daily occurrence.
 He believed that the capitalists were only interested in profits, "and the time has come when we must assert our rights as workingmen.
 Every one present has the sad experience, that we are powerless in an isolated condition, while the capitalists are united; therefore, it is the duty of every Cigar Maker to join the organization".
 "One of the main objects of the organization", he concluded, "is the elevation of the lowest paid worker to the standard of the highest, and in time we may secure for every person in the trade an existence worthy of human beings."

 He was elected second vice president of the Cigar Makers' International Union in 1886 when he was 36 and first vice president in 1896.
 Despite the commitment of time and energy entailed by his place as head of the American Federation of Labor, Gompers remained first vice president of the Cigar Makers until his death in December 1924.

 Leading the AFL

 Gompers helped found the Federation of Organized Trades and Labor Unions in 1881 as a coalition of like-minded unions.
 In 1886 it reorganized into the American Federation of Labor, with Gompers as president.
 With the exception of the year 1895, he would remain president of the organization until his death.
 In 1894 he became editor of the Federation's publication, The American Federationist.

 Under Gompers's tutelage, the AFL coalition gradually gained strength, undermining the position previously held by the Knights of Labor, which as a result, had almost vanished by 1900.
 He was nearly jailed in 1911 for publishing, with John Mitchell, a boycott list, but in 1914 the Supreme Court overturned the sentence in Gompers v.
 Buck's Stove and Range Co..

+He was the main spokesman for labor unions at the National Civic Federation after 1900.